Everything I Read In March

 What I Talk About When I Talk About Running - Haruki Murakami.
 This is the first of Murakami's books I have read and it seemed a good place to start as I am fond of books which talk about writing.
 In this memoir of sorts, Murakami reflects on the influence running has had on his life and career.
 It is sprinkled with memories from the days before he began writing, his most memorable races and the aging process.
 The prose is stunning - intimate and uncomplicated.

-2. Ego is the Enemy - Ryan Holiday.
+Ego is the Enemy - Ryan Holiday.
 Reading this reminded of the many times I have stood by a stormy sea, watching the enormous waves and receiving a reality check in the progress.
-It covers the topic of ego, why it is overrated the ways we can overcome an inflated sense of self importance.
-As part of the 'special snowflake' generation, I do think this is a sentiment which should be repeated far more often.
-The writing is noticeable more mature than in The Obstacle Is The Way, which I read last month.
+It covers the topic of ego, why it is overrated the ways we can overcome an inflated sense of self-importance.

 Lock and Key - Ridley Pearson.
 A lighter read, devoured on a day when I just wanted to relax in the Italian sun.
 It's a prequel to Pearson's retelling of Sherlock Holmes.
-There is not a lot to say about it, aside from it being fast paced and fun.
+There is not a lot to say about it, aside from it being fast-paced and fun.